kabileshks/RKCPTSKCET17D/README.md

 blog site.rar file contains 2 htmls pages and 1 css style sheet

-HTML page 1 is for View our recent articles (referred from www.explorebetter.co.in (Developed by my Myself and hosted by godaddy) and also Like , Share and Comment Options with Responsive Buttons were included below each of our posts/articles.
+HTML page 1 is to View our recent articles (referred from www.explorebetter.co.in - Developed by my Myself and hosted by godaddy) and also Like , Share and Comment Options with Responsive Buttons were included below each of our posts/articles.

 HTML page 2 is for Login in / register account